eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 areas such as educational credentials, digital payments, although they may also rely on Qualified Electronic Attestation of Attributes Providers.
-For EAAs to be used, TSPs offer Users a way to request and obtain EAA, meaning they need to technically comply with EUDI Wallet interfaces specifications.
+For EAAs to be used, TSPs offer Users a way to request and obtain EAA, meaning they need to technically comply with the Wallet Unit interface specifications.
 Depending on the domain rules, EAA Providers may provide validity information about EAAs, without having an ability to receive any information about the use of the EAA.
 The terms and conditions of issuing EAAs and related services are subject to sectoral